About CDRI

 Why is CDRI needed?

-• Governing Council: Includes all member countries and organisations, meets yearly.
+• Governing Council: Includes all Member countries and organizations; meets annually to set overall direction.

-• Executive Committee: Oversees programmes and decisions, meets twice a year.
+• Executive Committee: Oversees programmes and key decisions; meets twice a year.

-• Secretariat: Led by the Director General, runs day-to-day operations.
+• Secretariat: Led by the Director General, responsible for day-to-day operations and coordination.

 No, any country or organization can request to join CDRI by expressing interest to the Secretariat.